 signals the end of menses and the ability to become pregnant.

 menorrhagia.
-This happens if you lose more than 80 ml of blood and have a period lasting for more than seven days.
+This happens if you lose more than 80 mL of blood and have a period lasting for more than 7 days.
 This can be caused by a number of conditions and can lead to

 and other complications.